 - What they need, when they need – A SirriusDecisions poll found out that 26% of sales rep felt that they couldn’t reach targets due to inability to communicate value messages, while 24% felt it was due information gap and 21% reasoned it because of too many products to know.
 Only 16% felt it was due to poor sales skills.
 The data clearly shows there is a clear gap in what the organizations what to showcase and what sales rep know.
 The way to deal with such scenarios is to equip them with tools that allow them to access relevant data whenever they require it.
 The increased usage of mobile and tablet devices in organizations surely helps the cause.

-- Deal Specific insights and coaching – According to a CEB Study, 57% of a typical sales decision is done even before a customer talks to a Sales Rep. With such progress into a decision already made, it not only requires cautious selling, but maybe a completely different selling methodology.
-Nothing would be better than insights from a previous experience for that specific deal.
-Varied geographies make this difficult, but with a mobile sales enablement platform, these barriers get blurred and enables sales rep to make the pitch required to move the deal to the closure.
+- Deal Specific insights and coaching – According to a CEB Study, 57% of a typical sales decision is done even before a customer talks to a Sales Rep. With such progress into a decision already made, it not only requires cautious selling but maybe a completely different selling methodology.
+Nothing would be better than insights from previous experience for that specific deal.
+Varied geographies make this difficult, but with a mobile sales enablement platform, these barriers get blurred and enable a sales rep to make the pitch required to move the deal to the closure.

 - Make your sales reps more productive– According to an Aberdeen research it costs on average $29,000 to replace a business-to-business (B2B) sales rep and takes 7.3 months to ramp new hires.
 So using technology to give the sales rep a competitive edge and close deals faster is definitely a better deal.
 It can include consolidating the existing technology solutions and also investing in additional technology that saves sales rep valuable time.